TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 18/2 Samuel 18.30.md

 ---

-And the king said, Turn aside, and stand here.
-And he turned aside, and stood still.
+The king said, "Turn aside, and stand here."
+He turned aside, and stood still.